fearlessfrog/MSFS_Universal_Announcer/generated.md

 > 💡 **Continue to use existing sound packs like normal - reality is best, but...**
 >
 > This feature doesn't replace your existing high-quality sound packs.
 It's designed to fill in the gaps when you don't have custom audio for specific announcements or airlines.
+Maybe you don't want to use English files etc?
 Use real recordings when available, and let TTS handle the rest!

 ## Why This Feature is Amazing